Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 When AUD reaches the severe stage, it can cause life-long physical effects that may necessitate addiction treatment.
 As alcohol abuse worsens, people tend to neglect their nutritional health and present severe hair and weight loss.

-If left untreated, physical symptoms of alcoholism may lead to other severe health issues:
+If left untreated, physical symptoms of alcoholism may lead to other severe health issues, such as liver damage and organ failure.

 According to a statistics report more than 29% of students in high school drink alcohol.
 Among them, 19% binge drink.12